haddystuff/Lazylab/docs/developers/Vendors_modules_structure.rst

 For now vendor classes should define this methods:

-1. configure_vm - connects to VM and commits new config to it
+1. configure_vm - connects to VM and commits new config to it.

-2. get_vm_config - connects ot VM, read and save config to self.vm_config valuable
+2. get_vm_config - connects ot VM, read and save config to self.vm_config valuable.